 Throughout this public health crisis, New Hampshire has seen a significant rise in substance use, followed by an increase in demand for SUD services.
 This increase in demand for services exposed major gaps and barriers within the network of services and the SUDCoC.
 In response to identifying and acknowledging these gaps in access, BDAS created a position with the main commitment to “developing comprehensive, effective, and accessible continuum of care in every region of the state that includes prevention identification and early intervention, treatment, and recovery supports, and integrated with primary and behavioral health” (BDAS, 2016).

 - Naloxone/Narcan Training: The objective of this trainings is to learn the signs of an overdose and how to administer Naloxone/Narcan.

 - Talking ’Bout My Generation: The objective of this presentation is to discuss and gain an understanding of SUD in NH focused on 18-25 year olds (who compost the largest demographics of substance misuse in NH).

 - Harm Reduction and Syringe Service Presentation: Explains harm reduction in the context of SUD, the services that are considered Harm Reduction, and the benefits of a syringe service program.

 - SUD Assessments for Adolescents: Focuses on the most common forms of assessments available for adolescents and the settings they are used in.

 Access to Services

-If you are looking for access to Mental or Behavioral Health or SUD services in the Greater Nashua Region, please visit the Community Connections Guide to Recovery.
+If you are looking for access to Mental Health, Behavioral Health, or SUD services in the GNPHR, please visit 211nh.org or call 2-1-1.
+A comprehensive list of Behavioral Health and SUD services in the Greater Nashua region can be found here.